jahnaviichauhan/Git-GitHub-Event/README.md

 # Git-GitHub-Event
 Demo repository for Git and GitHub event
-Hi there!!!
-I am Shreeraj.
+This change has been made by Shreeraj.